Razgarize/CSCI325-DeQue/Bonus/README.md

 # Deque Toolkit

-This program takes a templated Deque Toolkit and runs it through a number of stress tests that the user may select from.
-With a total of 15 different scenarios ready to run at the push of a button, this should be sufficient in demonstrating the capabilities of the Deque programming.
+This program takes a templated Deque Toolkit and runs it through a number of stress tests automatically for the user to see.
+It is completely out of the user's hands beyond first initiating the program.
+From there, all they can do is wait.

 # Implementation